 Variation B because it included a sub-headline that supports the main headline, converting 38% more trial submissions than variation A.

-Variation B also includes the brand in the copy highlighted with bold text.
+Variation B also includes the brand name in the copy highlighted with bold text.

 The headline on variation A reads, “Life is Short.
 Just Drive.”, while the headline on variation B is “Drive Five Supercars: The US Supercar Tour.”